 Mission and Vision

-CIER's ultimate impact will be realized when Indigenous nations in Canada are leaders of positive environmental change.
-They will use the best of western and indigenous knowledge to create a world that is in balance and supports the well-being of all living things.
+CIER's supports Indigenous people and communities to be leaders of positive environmental change, using the best of western and indigenous knowledge to create a world that is in balance and supports the well-being of all living things.

 CIER focuses on meeting Indigenous nations' needs, as they define them.
 We change the world by listening to and enabling, our First Nations partners to build on their strengths.
 We use and value traditional, local, and Western science methods, and work across political boundaries and cross-cultural settings on environmental issues, recognizing and respecting Indigenous rights.